eladmaimoni/obsidian_notes/Soft Skills/Procreate.md

 - Freedom of choice in tooling, libraries?
 How hard do you think it is to introduce new tools and libraries?
 - Mentality - let's implement it ourselves / let's find a library that does this?

-### Technicalities:
+### Technicalities / Processes:
 - Version Control?
 - Compile without warnings?
 - Code Reviews? would you describe the contributing process as efficient?
 - Do you think the development process is efficient?
--
+Is it easy to make significant contributions?
+- What do you think would be the most challenging aspcet in this position?
+- Do you have any idea who I will be working aside with?
+- What am I not asking you that I should?
 ### Work Environment / Team
 - Engineering Manager role?
 - dsf